Dr. Ray Peat

 When our feet are weakened by our unnatural lifestyle, both the Achilles and your knees are much more susceptible to injury.

-Nobody taught this baby that their knee spins in relative to the foot when they push or that their knee spins towards the outside edge of the foot when they land.
+Nobody taught this baby that their knee spins IN relative to the foot when they push or that their knee spins towards the OUTside edge of the foot when they land.

 We are born for healthy locomotion.
-We are born to walk and run without pain for long distances when we re-align with our natural movement blueprint.
-By revisiting basic patterns like crawling, we can remember our design.
+We are born to walk and run without pain for long distances for the long term when we re-align with our natural movement blueprint.

 This one-legged athlete HAS to use the most efficient movement patterns to run.
-See how the knee bows out towards the outside edge of the foot when he lands and flicks in when he pushes.
+See how the knee bows OUT towards the outside edge of the foot when he lands and flicks IN when he pushes.

 Squatting is the end-range positoin of landing.
 Look at how much more range of motion this athlete has when she works with this pattern.

 How we rest is also how we move.
 Reclaiming conscious resting positions is a powerful tool for restoring our design.
+Our willpower is limited so capturing easeful rest is a winning move!

-Most people who have sat in chairs for a lifetime without consciously training natural movement patterns are running and walking in reverse of their healthy coil design.
-Our glutes get tight and weak and then we start using muscles in the front of our body too much.
+Our glutes get tight and weak and then we start using muscles in the front of our body like our superficial abs and quads too much.
 This causes a lot of avoidable foot, hip, knee and lower back stress.

 Our hips are designed to move along spiral lines.